Best practices for building flows

 Use helper flows to split large processing jobs

 When you can build multiple asynchronous flows, the Workflows engine intelligently schedules the work to complete your flow as fast as possible.
-If you have a large amount of asynchronous work to do from your parent flow, the best practice is to use the Call Flow Async card.
+If you have a large amount of asynchronous work to do from your parent flow, a best practice is to use the Call Flow Async card.
 This card continues processing your parent flow while the engine concurrently executes the helper flow specified as the input.

-If you have a large list of items and need to process each item in a list, the best practice is to use the For Each - Ignore Errors card.
+If you have a large list of items and need to process each item in a list, a best practice is to use the For Each - Ignore Errors card.
 This card takes a list and runs a helper flow for each item in that list, with optional concurrency.
-While the card name implies that it ignores errors, that is only true from the parent flow perspective.
+While the card name implies that it ignores errors, this is only true from the parent flow perspective.
 You can handle errors in your helper flows.
 See For Each - Ignore Errors.

 Filter large sets